 - Fairly cost effective

-- Can negotiate a price
+- Ability to negotiate a price (sometimes)

 - Not the cheapest option

-- Not independent
+- Not an independent option

-- Have to negotiate with travel agents
+- May have to negotiate

-- Limited time in Halong Bay
+- Limits your time in Halong Bay

-- Most convenient
+- Most convenient option

 - Premium comfort